Uvalde shooting: Texas police change key details as criticism mounts

 Mr Escalon refused to answer several questions about why the gunman had not been killed sooner.
 He said he had "taken all those questions into consideration" and would give an update later.

 Investigators have found no indication the gunman had a history of mental illness or a criminal record.
-He legally purchased two AR-style rifles in the week before the attack, the day his 18th birthday.
+He legally purchased two AR-style rifles in the week before the attack, shortly after his 18th birthday.